jawordpressorg/community-handbook/meetup-organizer/getting-started.md

 Event organizers for meetups should [follow the same rules as WordCamp](https://make.wordpress.org/community/handbook/wordcamp-organizer-handbook/planning-details/speakers/) when finding eligible speakers.
 We do ask that individuals do not schedule meetups in order to sell products or services.

-Teaching a workshop organized by an official meetup group is a contribution to the WordPress open sourceOpen Source Open Source denotes software for which the original source code is made freely available and may be redistributed and modified.
-Open Source \*\*must be\*\* delivered via a licensing model, see GPL. project, just like submitting a patch to coreCore Core is the set of software required to run WordPress.
-The Core Development Team builds WordPress., writing documentation for the codex, or answering questions in the support forums.
+Teaching a workshop organized by an official meetup group is a contribution to the WordPress open source project, just like submitting a patch to core, writing documentation for the codex, or answering questions in the support forums.

 ## Can I get sponsors for our meetup?

 Please read the [following post before you continue](https://make.wordpress.org/community/2014/05/07/meetup-sponsorships-and-other-local-community-stuff/).

-There are no specific rules around sponsorship, other than [the set of expectations for participation with official WordPress events](https://make.wordpress.org/community/handbook/wordcamp-organizer-handbook/become-an-organizer/representing-wordpress/) (External link to WordCampWordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
-They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
-[Learn more](https://central.wordcamp.org/about/). handbook).
+There are no specific rules around sponsorship, other than [the set of expectations for participation with official WordPress events](https://make.wordpress.org/community/handbook/wordcamp-organizer-handbook/become-an-organizer/representing-wordpress/) (External link to WordCamp handbook).
 However, we want local communities to focus on sharing knowledge and connecting with each other, not on providing a cheap marketing platform.

 Handling money for a community event can get complicated quickly (taxes! transparency!), so we suggest that any and all sponsorship be approached as “in-kind” — for example, when a company sponsors by ordering pizzas or a sandwich platter for a certain event.
 Meetup group organizers should not use the group as a sponsorship/marketing platform, according to the [five good-faith rules](https://make.wordpress.org/community/handbook/meetup-organizer/meetup-program-basics/#the-five-good-faith-rules).